-Finally when you read the various quotes make sure that everything is written on it, you need to have the price, but also a thorough description of what is being done every step of the way.
-The sort of quotes (and I’ve seen them) that mention something like “building a house of 300 sqm”, “painting the house”, “carpentry”, “pumbling”... “that much...”, are the sort of quotes you should run from.
+Finally, when you read the various quotes, make sure that everything is written on it; you need to have the price, but also a thorough description of what is being done every step of the way.
+The sort of quotes (and I’ve seen them) that mention something like “building a house of 300 sqm”, “painting the house”, “carpentry”, “plumbing”... “that much...”, are the sort of quotes you should run from.

-Once all the above are done, it’s time to actually start building and here is when you need to take it easy.
+Once all of the above are done, it’s time to actually start building.
+Here is when you need to take it easy.

 You need to make sure your engineer/architect is in on the start and that he will oversee the construction.
-When I say oversee I’m not talking about going to the construction site once a month for 5 minutes; I’m talking about at least once a week ( in some stages more) and accompanying you, to hear your doubts, to make sure your demands are being met, to make sure the projects are being followed, to answer to question the builder’s workers may have.
+When I say oversee, I’m not talking about going to the construction site once a month for 5 minutes.
+I’m talking about at least once a week ( in some stages more) and accompanying you; to hear your doubts, to make sure your demands are being met, to make sure the projects are being followed, to answer questions the builder’s workers may have.

-It seems never ending.
-Almost in the end it will seem that everyday the house is the same, you start fidgeting, because you want it done, you want to move in and it seems nothing is happening.
+It seems never-ending.
+When you've nearly reached the end, it will seem that every day, the house is the same—you start fidgeting because you want it done; you want to move in, and it seems nothing is happening.
 Pace yourself.
 This is when you should try to relax.
-The finishing’s of a house are very important, it’s what you first notice when you look at it and it can only be done properly, if done with time.
-It’s important the tiles are not crooked, it’s important the paint work doesn’t have any flaws.
+The finishings of a house are very important; it’s what you first notice when you look at it, and it can only be done properly if done with time.
+It’s important the tiles are not crooked; it’s important the paintwork doesn’t have any flaws.
 Prepare yourself for this stage and let the experts do their work.

-As soon as you get the final set of keys from the builder and write him his last cheque, it will seem that a weight was lifted off your shoulders : you saw the project through.
+As soon as you get the final set of keys from the builder and write him his last check, it will seem that a weight was lifted off your shoulders—you saw the project through.
 It’s done.
 It’s time to enjoy all the little details and obviously show off the house.

-And for sure it’s time to move in.
-After all you been through, forget about doing the move yourself, just hire a removals company...
-And start dreaming about your next house, after all it is at the exact moment you finish the first one, you understand what you should have done differently, no matter the advices you had.
+And for sure, it’s time to move in.
+After all you have been through, forget about doing the move yourself, just hire a removals company—and start dreaming about your next house.
+After all, it is at the exact moment you finish the first one that you understand what you should have done differently, no matter the advice you had.

 © 2011 Joana e Bruno